CalebStandfield/custom-http/README.md

 ## Stack

-- Rust 1.91+     (I actually don't know, thats just what I have rn)
+- Rust 1.91+ required (I actually don't know what the minimum version is, but 1.91 is what I'm on)
 - `std::thread`, `std::sync`
 - [`mio`](https://crates.io/crates/mio)
 - [`mime_guess`](https://crates.io/crates/mime_guess)